thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 If you want to manage the rollout of the secure boot certificates yourself, search for "Secure Boot" in the settings catalog to find the relevant policies.
 ![Policy](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/SettingsCatalog-MicrosoftManaged.png?raw=true "Microsoft managed rollout of secure boot certs").

 >NOTE: Testing this policy through intune as of this date (22.
 November 2025), it gives an error 65000 in Intune.
 I'm guessing Microsoft will get this fixed/updated soon.
-If you also face this error, you can find the registry key to deploy this option in [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-MicrosoftCFR.ps1)
+If you also face this error, you can find the registry key to deploy this option, as a workaround, in [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-MicrosoftCFR.ps1)

 ### Option 3 - Self-managed rollout using Intune policies